PrachiGupta227/Google-Playstore-Dashboard/README.md

 ## ✨ What this Dashboard Does

-1.The dashboard was built to make sense of the huge world of apps on the Playstore.
+The dashboard was built to make sense of the huge world of apps on the Playstore.
 Instead of scrolling endlessly through raw data, you can:

-2.See which apps are most installed and reviewed.
+1.See which apps are most installed and reviewed.

-3.Explore category-wise performance (Games, Family, Tools, etc.).
+2.Explore category-wise performance (Games, Family, Tools, etc.).

-4.Check how ratings vary across genres.
+3.Check how ratings vary across genres.

-5.Spot patterns in installs by app size and pricing.
+4.Spot patterns in installs by app size and pricing.

-6.It’s basically a one-stop view for understanding app popularity, quality, and market trends.
+5.It’s basically a one-stop view for understanding app popularity, quality, and market trends.

 ## 🛠 Tools Used